bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 spl-token mint <PASTE-YOUR-MINT-ADDRESS-HERE> 1000000000
 ```

 This time, we should see our transaction go through.
-If we pull up our "Friel" account in a block explorer and navigate the "Tokens" tab, we'll also confirm that we now own 1 billion tokens.
+If we pull up our "Friel" account in a block explorer and navigate the "Tokens" tab, we'll also confirm that we now own one billion tokens.
 We're rich!

 ![Friel minted bugs](friel2bugs.png)

 ## Naming and Logos

-> Note: This section only applies to tokens on mainnet
+> Note: This section only applies to tokens on mainnet.
+The steps outlined here are subject to change and do not cover other registries such as the one maintained by [Bonfida](https://docs.bonfida.org/collection/v/help/tokens#token-name-registry).

 So far, we've been working with our new token mint "BUG", but Solana keeps referring to it as some "Unknown Token".
 Let's go ahead and change that.
 At the time of this writing, the official registry of all SPL Tokens lives on [this GitHub repository](https://github.com/solana-labs/token-list) hosted by the Solana Labs team.
 To get our token recognized, we have to make a pull request in a very specific manner.